moskalentarium/AdvancedMaterials/Tri-Planar Projection/README.md

 ## First iteration of Tri-Planar Projection

 ### Cheap Tri-Planar Projection
-Since we need to project fron all 3 axes, we need to mask and combine the projections.
+Since we need to project from all 3 axes, we need to mask and combine the projections.
 This will result in warping, where the transition happens (UVs blend together).
 This is solved by increasing the Mask Sharpness and adding a Round node.
-That leaves us with a sharp transition or seams bettween the masks
+That leaves us with a sharp transition or seams between the masks

 ![Screenshot_2](https://user-images.githubusercontent.com/36862146/224493337-32b73690-4a36-4cc5-929d-7c3f57cee9cf.png)